Android-for-Python/Camera4Kivy/README.md

 It probably will have issues, don't expect it to work.

-### Behavior: Raspberry PI video frame rate is lower than other platforms.
+### Behavior: Emulated GPU frame rate is lower than other platforms.

-Functional, but with a low frame rate.
-The issue is probably related to the current picamera implementation, try Gstreamer or OpenCV.
+Devices with an emulated GPU are probably unusably slow.

 ### Behavior: Raspberry PI Bullseye not available